phg1024/gitpagesource/_posts/2014-01-05-ImageProcJS2.markdown

 categories: JavaScript, Image Processing
 ---

-Images plays a central role in the image processing webapps, and there is no doubt we need a good design of an image class to facilitate our processing tasks.
+The next essential thing we need for the image processing webapp is *the image class*.
+We need a handy class to facilitate all kinds of operations we are going to apply on the images.

+First and as always, the constructor.
+Nothing special, just specify the width and height, and maybe pass in the pixel map too.
 {% highlight javascript %}
 function RGBAImage( w, h, data )
 {